encode/django-rest-framework/docs/topics/api-clients.md

 Some actions may include optional or required parameters.

     $ coreapi action users create --params username example

-To see some brief documentation on a particular link, use the `describe` command, passing a list of keys that index into the link.

-    $ coreapi describe users create

-**TODO**:

-* string params / data params
-* file uploads
-* file downloads

 ## Authentication & headers